n-of-one/attack_vector_2/features/features/editor.md

 # Site Editor

-The visual editor for designing site network topologies.
-GMs use the editor to create and configure the maps that hackers will attack.
+The visual editor for designing sites.
+GMs use the editor to create sites for hackers to hack.

 ---

-# Canvas
+# Canvas, nodes and connections

 The main editing surface for placing and connecting nodes.

 ## Capabilities
 - Visual canvas displaying nodes and connections
-- Click and drag nodes to reposition them
+- Add and remove nodes
-- Real-time updates for all editors viewing the same site
+- Reposition nodes
+- Add and remove connections
-- Snap all nodes to grid alignment
+- Option to snap all nodes to grid alignment
-- Center all nodes on the canvas
+- Option to center all nodes on the canvas

 ---

 # Node Management

-Adding, removing, and configuring network nodes.
+Managing layers within a node and node properties via OS layer.

 ## Capabilities
-- Add new nodes (default type: TRANSIT_2, also APP type available)
-- Move nodes by dragging on canvas
-- Delete nodes (removes all associated connections, validates site integrity)
-- Edit network ID for each node (used for navigation commands like `move 01`)
-- Each node can have multiple stacked layers

----

-# Connection Management

-Defining the paths between nodes.

-## Capabilities
-- Add connections between two nodes
-- Delete individual connections or all connections from a node
-- Cannot create duplicate connections between the same node pair
-- Connections define which moves are valid during a run

----

-# Layer Management

-Configuring the security and content layers on each node.

-## Capabilities
+- Always has OS layer that defines node name and network id
-- Add layers from a type dropdown (16 types available)
+- Add additional layers
-- Remove layers (with validation — core layers linked by external tripwires cannot be removed)
+- Remove additional layers
-- Swap layer order (move up/down) — affects hack order during runs
-- Edit layer-specific properties
+- Change order of additional layers

 ---